 - Non-academic service activities relating to non-academic programs and events (special events, sporting events, Commencement activities, etc.) Examples include ushering for athletic events, assisting as a sign language interpreter at Commencement, working a University parking lot for Walmart shareholders meeting, etc.

-- Faculty, classified, and non-classified employees who are 100% appointed and exempt from overtime (with the exception of non-academic service activities, but may be eligible for extra compensation for academic activities.
+- Faculty and staff employees who are 100% appointed and exempt from overtime (with the exception of non-academic service activities, but may be eligible for extra compensation for academic activities.)
 For more information on extra compensation, see Fayetteville Policy and Procedure 407.0

 - Prizes and Awards - see Fayetteville Policy and Procedure 323.2